 Boulder County, in coordination with stakeholders, regional partners and members of the public, is starting a multi-phased re-envisioning process of US 287.

-This first phase of the study closely examines the feasibility of Bus Rapid Transit (BRT) implementation on the US 287 corridor between Longmont and Broomfield, including Erie, Lafayette, Longmont and Broomfield, to address the growing congestion and travel demand in the area.
+This first phase of the study closely examines the feasibility of Bus Rapid Transit (BRT) implementation on the US 287 corridor between the City of Longmont and the City of Broomfield, including Erie, Lafayette, Longmont and Broomfield, to address the growing congestion and travel demand in the area.
 The study will recommend the type and location of capital investments that will enhance transit travel times on US 287 through conducting an analysis that will assess traffic patterns, current transit operations and infrastructure, vehicle queue lengths, opportunities for intersections treatments and a Station Areas Toolkit.

 The study will also identify potential funding sources and provide the framework for the next steps for the implementation of the BRT along US 287.